Suddenly … you were gone … from all the lives you left your mark upon.

 Tribute to Neil Peart

 Neil Peart has been in my life for nearly 40 years – though my timeline proves a bit foggy – sometime after Moving Pictures was released, as I found the joy of Rush via my brother.

-Truthfully, I would have not gotten along with Neil.
+As the years went by, I discovered a shared a lot in common with Neil Peart but truthfully, I would have not gotten along with Neil.
 Or at least, he would have not gotten along with me.
 Never meet your heroes, as they say.
 Over the years, it was clear we had fundamental differences in major life philosophies – particularly religion.
 Some of the rhetoric written in his personal blogs and in his books likely would have persuaded me to wish him well and go our separate ways.